OIT-ADS-Web/scholars_search/README.md

   ```

-  NOTE: this means you have to do this to connect (note trailing slash)
+  This means you would now have to do this to connect (note trailing slash)

   http://localhost/scholars_search/